qlyoung/lagopus/docs/usage.rst

 It will probably be necessary for most targets.
 This script is run before any fuzzing takes place.
 Use it to install config files, packages, shared libraries and anything else needed to run the target.
-Remember that the fuzzing container is an Ubuntu 18.04 image, so you have access to all of Ubuntu's apt sources and can safely install any packages you need.
+Remember that the fuzzing container is an Ubuntu 18.04 image, so you have access to all of Ubuntu's apt repositories and can safely install any packages you need.
+Set it up however you want; if you want to download some file, build some program from source, delete system directories, whatever you want, feel free.
+Just don't delete ``/workdir``, ``/<jobname>``, or any of the fuzzing tools ;).

 Crashes
 -------

-The main goal of any fuzzing system is to find bugs in target applications.
+The main goal of any fuzzing system is to find bugs in target programs.
 When a fuzzing job finds a crash, Lagopus automatically collects information about the crash and imports it into its crash database.
-The contents of this database are viewable via the Crashes page.
+The contents of this database are accessible via the Crashes page.

-Each entry in the database contains the name of the job it is associated with and the exit code.
-Lagopus also tries to describe the type of the crash by looking at the output of the program for the crashing input.
-For example, Lagopus understands ASAN output and will store the crash type (e.g. buffer overflow) in the Type field.
+Each entry in the database contains the name of the job it is associated with and the exit code of the target when run with the crashing input.
+Lagopus also tries to describe the type of the crash by looking at the output of the program when run with the crashing input.
+For example, Lagopus understands ASAN/MSAN/TSAN/UBSAN output and will store the crash type reported by the sanitizer (e.g. buffer overflow, race condition, etc.) in the ``Type`` field.

 .. note::